StevenBlack/vocab/readme.md

 ### inchoate
 Not yet formed; just begun.
 A novel is inchoate after the first chapter has been written; the earth was inchoate when nothing existed but primordial ooze.
 Pronounced IN-KOH-IT.

+### incontinent
+Unable to restrain natural discharges or evacuations of urine or feces.
+Unable to contain or retain.
+Lacking in moderation or self-control.
+Unceasing or unrestrained, as in an incontinent flow of talk.

 ### incubus